MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Experiments

 \subsection{Baselines}

 \textbf{Setting.} We evaluate \emph{CIRM} in both \emph{single-image} and \emph{multi-image} scenarios.
-For methods that only accept one image, we tile all $N$ images in order into a single canvas and keep the text unchanged, ensuring identical visual evidence while keeping model designs unchanged.
+For methods that only accept one image, we tile all $N$ images in order into a single canvas and keep the text unchanged, ensuring identical visual evidence without altering model designs.